mrazomej/phd/src/chapter_05/section_03_model.md

 #### Constraining the rates given prior thermodynamic knowledge.

-One of the strengths of the Bayesian approach is that we can include all the prior knowledge on the parameters when performing an inference [@MacKay2003].
-Basic features such as the fact that the rates have to be strictly positive constrain the values that these parameters can take.
-For the specific rates analyzed in this section we know more than the simple constraint of non-negative values.
+One of the Bayesian approach's strengths is that we can include all the prior knowledge on the parameters when performing an inference [@MacKay2003].
+Basic features such as the fact that the rates have to be strictly positive constrain these parameters' values.
+We know more than the simple constraint of non-negative values for the specific rates analyzed in this section.
 The expression of an unregulated promoter has been studied from a thermodynamic perspective [@Brewster2012].
 Given the underlying assumptions of these equilibrium models, in which the probability of finding the RNAP bound to the promoter is proportional to the transcription rate [@Bintu2005a], they can only make statements about the mean expression level.
-Nevertheless if both the thermodynamic and the kinetic model describe the same process, the predictions for the mean gene expression level must agree.
-That means that we can use what we know about the mean gene expression, and how this is related to parameters such as molecule copy numbers and binding affinities, to constrain the values that the rates in question can take.
+Nevertheless, if both the thermodynamic and kinetic models describe the same process, the mean gene expression level predictions must agree.
+That means that we can use what we know about the mean gene expression and how this is related to parameters such as molecule copy numbers and binding affinities to constrain the values that the rates in question can take.

-In the case of this two-state promoter it can be shown that the mean number of mRNA is given by [@Sanchez2013] (See XXX for moment computation)
+In the case of this two-state promoter, it can be shown that the mean number of mRNA is given by [@Sanchez2013] (See XXX for moment computation)
 $$
 \langle m \rangle = \frac{r_m}{\gamma _m}